Agaguk: Awards and nominations

 Grand Prix de la Province de Québec.

+Translations

+An English translation by Miriam Chapin was published on 1963 via Ryerson Press.

 Film adaptation

 The novel was made into a movie with the title Shadow of the Wolf by Jacques Dorfmann in 1992, with Lou Diamond Phillips, Toshiro Mifune, Jennifer Tilly, Bernard-Pierre Donnadieu, and Donald Sutherland.
 The screenplay was written by Evan Jones.